seap-udea/GravRay/README.md

     <tspan>: integration time (in years)
     <npoints>: sampling points

+  Return:

+     Standard output:

+         Classical elements of the asymptotic orbit

+     Data files:

+         ray.dat: trajectory.

+     Figures: all figures are generated in the scratch directory.

+         ray-elements.png: orbital elements of the ray.

+         ray-orbit.png: 3d realization of the ray.

   Example: This example launch to space the Chelyabinsk impactor.
 The negative velocity is chosen because the object is impacting; correspondingly the total time is also chosen